-Making his single-seater debut in 2014, George’s natural talent shone through as he won the BRDC Formula 4 Championship title in only his first year behind the wheel.
-With a heap of podiums to his name in the Formula Renault ALPS 2.0 series, a guest appearance in the final round of Formula Renault Eurocup saw the British superstar charge a sensational lights to flag victory.
-His efforts throughout the year saw his win the prestigious McLaren BRDC Autosport Award.
+Seamlessly transitioning from karts, George was crowned the 2014 BRDC Formula 4 Champion in only his first year behind the wheel.
+With a heap of podiums to his name in the Formula Renault ALPS 2.0 series, a guest appearance in the final round of Formula Renault Eurocup saw the British superstar claim a sensational lights to flag victory.
+His efforts throughout the year saw him win the prestigious McLaren BRDC Autosport Award.

-Switching to GP3 Series in 2017 gave George the opportunity to compete on the Formula 1 support package.
-Teaming up with ART Grand Prix, the British racer earned 4 victories, 7 podiums and 4 pole positions on his way to winning the driver’s championship with two races to spare.
+Switching to the GP3 Series in 2017 gave George the opportunity to compete on the Formula 1 support package.
+Teaming up with ART Grand Prix, the British racer earned four victories, seven podiums and four pole positions on his way to winning the driver’s championship with two races to spare.

-With George’s impressive young career further earned him a place in the Mercedes-AMG Petronas Motorsport junior team, where he was afforded the opportunity to take to the track for Formula 1 practice sessions with the Sahara Force India Team.
+With George’s impressive young career he was rewarded with a place in the Mercedes-AMG Petronas Motorsport junior team, where he was given the opportunity to take to the track for Formula 1 practice sessions with the Sahara Force India Team.

-Taking to the top tier of the junior racing - FIA Formula 2 - in 2018, George fought an impressive campaign against fierce competition with 7 victories, 11 podiums and 5 poles to his name.
+Taking to the top tier of the junior racing - FIA Formula 2 - in 2018, George fought an impressive campaign against fierce competition with seven victories, 11 podiums and fives poles to his name.
 Victory in the penultimate race at the final round, saw him crowned Driver’s Champion in sensational style.

 The realisation of a dream came on 12 October 2018, when it was announced that George would be racing in the 2019 FIA Formula One World Championship with Williams Racing.
-2020 sees him continue that dream as he enters his second season of Formula 1.
+The Brit has impressed many so far in his thus far short F1 career.

 2018 FIA Formula 2 Champion